flgkd/integer-linear-programming-notes/notes/05-column-generation-and-ilp-applications.md

 #### Method 2: Use the Dual Variables of the RMP

-The second method uses the relationship between the simplex multipliers and a basic solution of the dual problem.
+The second method uses the relationship between the simplex multipliers and the dual problem.

-Let $\pi$ denote the dual variables associated with the RMP constraints.
-At an optimal simplex basis,
+For a current basis $B$, define

 $$
 \pi^T=c_B^T B^{-1}.
 $$

+The vector $\pi$ is the dual solution induced by the current basis.

 Therefore,